 — English: Latvia.

-Structure: Government led by prime minister, chosen by unicameral parliament (Saeima), elected through proportional representation.
+— Structure: The parliament (Saeima) is elected through proportional representation, and chooses the prime minister.
 The president is also chosen by parliament.

 — Heads of government: Krišjānis Kariņš, JV, prime minister (since 2019); Egils Levits, president (since 2019).

 — Parliamentary opposition parties: Sociāldemokrātiskā Partija (Saskaņa); Zaļo un Zemnieku Savienība; Par Cilvēcīgu Latviju; Likums un Kārtība.